Avaray/dav.one/src/content/article/how-to-run-stable-diffusion-locally/index.md

 Has a bit different features and UI.
 [Here](https://www.reddit.com/r/StableDiffusion/comments/1f1ksb9/comment/lk0ft46/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button) is a comment from the author about the differences between them.
 Personally, I didn't have a chance to do large tests of LynxHub yet.

+Pros:
+- Easy to use.
+- Nice looking User Interface.

 ## Pinokio

 [Pinokio](https://pinokio.computer/) - is _"a browser that lets you install, run, and programmatically control ANY application, automatically"_.